cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

    #[...]
 ```

 !!!
-Important The immutable infrastructure paradigm requires that you always point to a specific version of the container image.
-Never use tags like `latest` or `13` in a production environment as it might lead to unpredictable scenarios in terms of update policies and version consistency in the cluster.
-For strict deterministic and repeatable deployments, you can add the digests to the image name, through the `<image>:<tag>@sha256:<digestValue>` format.
+Important
+    The immutable infrastructure paradigm requires that you always
+    point to a specific version of the container image.
+    Never use tags like `latest` or `13` in a production environment
+    as it might lead to unpredictable scenarios in terms of update
+    policies and version consistency in the cluster.
+    For strict deterministic and repeatable deployments, you can add the digests
+    to the image name, through the `<image>:<tag>@sha256:<digestValue>` format.

 !!!
+Note "There's more"
-Note There are some examples cluster configurations bundled with the operator.
+    There are some examples cluster configurations bundled with the operator.
     Please refer to the ["Examples" section](samples.md).

 ## Part 4: Monitor clusters with Prometheus and Grafana

 !!!
+Important
-Important Installing Prometheus and Grafana is beyond the scope of this project.
-The instructions in this section are provided for experimentation and illustration only.
+    Installing Prometheus and Grafana is beyond the scope of this project.
+    The instructions in this section are provided for experimentation and
+    illustration only.

 In this section we show how to deploy Prometheus and Grafana for observability,
 and how to create a Grafana Dashboard to monitor CloudNativePG clusters, and a